Code-Institute-Submissions/Pyleks-milestone4/README.md

 - Correctly use of size dimensions to work optimal on a website.

 ### Ideal Design Additions.
-If it had been possible I would lovoe to have added a considerably big addition of creativity to everything from 400,403, 404 and 500, + made it a fair bit more interesting to navigate through the site.
+If it had been possible I would love to have added a considerably big addition of creativity to everything from 400,403, 404 and 500, + made it a fair bit more interesting to navigate through the site, and transforming it into a truly unique e-commerce site.

 #### Typography
 I choose to go with <strong>Architects Daughter Cursive</strong>, As this fits the landing page quite well.